databricks-industry-solutions/geospatial-neighborhood-searches/README.md

 &copy; 2022 Databricks, Inc. All rights reserved.
 The source in this notebook is provided subject to the Databricks License [https://databricks.com/db-license-source].
 All included or referenced third party libraries are subject to the licenses set forth below.

-## Alternatives to Spark Serverless data cache: Cloud NoSQL
+## Alternatives to Spark Serverless data cache: Cloud NoSQLs

 Included in this repo is an example implementation of using Azure's CosmosDB as a data cache.
 Other NoSQLs can be supported by implementing the DataStore trait.